stashed/mariadb/docs/kubedb/cluster/index.md

 Here,

 - `.spec.schedule` specifies that we want to backup the database at 5 minutes intervals.
-- `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to backup a MariaDB database.
 - `.spec.target.ref` refers to the AppBinding object that holds the connection information of our targeted database.

 Let's create the `BackupConfiguration` object we have shown above,